 Teaching Religious Holidays In The Montessori Classroom

 December is an important month for two major religious groups in Canada.
 Between Christmas and Chanukah, Christians and Jews are the main focus of the year-end holiday season.
-To celebrate these holidays, you’ll notice we’ve set up decorations on our Christmas tree and Menorah decorations in our classrooms.
+To celebrate these holidays, you’ll notice we’ve decorated our Christmas tree and set up a Menorah in our classrooms.

 The month of December has religious significance for many Canadians and it seems like the perfect opportunity to highlight the Montessori approach to all religious holidays.

-At our school, we try to foster a sense of worldliness and understanding in children that will help them learn about their own faith, traditions and histories — and also about the faith, traditions and histories of their peers.
+At our school, we try to foster a sense of worldliness and understanding in children that will help them learn about their faith, traditions, and histories and those of their peers.

 Using Montessori material and objects from various religious holidays, our teachers engage the children in meaningful conversations about the reasons and meanings behind the various religious celebrations.